 ‘Traditionally, limewash is used for older properties and those with damp problems, as it provides a breathable finish,’ explains Cathryn Sanders, head of creative at Earthborn Paints (opens in new tab).
 ‘Unlike normal eggshell paints, it sinks into whatever surface it is applied to, so it is best to use it on porous surfaces like plaster, stone and brick.
 Limewash is also suitable for indoor and outdoor use.’

 What is limewash exactly?

 Basically, limewash is made up from crushed limestone that has been burned and mixed with water to make a putty.
 This is then thinned out with water and colored with natural pigments.
 This all helps to give limewash its rustic, chalky charm.
-Plus, as it’s completely natural it’s eco-friendly too.
+Plus, as it’s completely natural, like milk paint it’s an eco-friendly paint, too.
 And, even better, it’s hypoallergenic so it’s a great option for those with asthma or allergies.

-‘Limewash is a breathable finish, making it suitable for old and damp-problematic walls,’ adds Ruth Mottershead, creative director at Little Greene.
+‘Limewash is a breathable finish, making it suitable for old and damp-problematic walls,’ adds Ruth Mottershead, creative director at Little Greene (opens in new tab).
 ‘Unlike paint, limewash penetrates the surface and the color is built up by applying successive coats.
 Consisting of traditional lime putty, water and pigment, limewash is a water-based exterior finish, highly suitable for traditional building materials and renders, including lime plaster.
-It has an extremely low-sheen of less than five per cent, providing a traditional, breathable finish perfect for old and damp-problematic walls.
+It has an extremely low paint sheen level of less than five per cent, providing a traditional, breathable finish perfect for old and damp-problematic walls.
 Unlike paint, limewash penetrates the surface and the color is built up by applying successive coats.’